ibm-cloud-docs/monitoring/tutorials/kubernetes_cluster.md

 {:download: .download}

-# Analyze logs in Kibana for an app that is deployed in a Kubernetes cluster
+# Analyze metrics for an app that is deployed in a Kubernetes cluster
 {: #kubernetes_cluster}
-Use this tutoral to learn how to configure a cluster to forward metrics to the {{site.data.keyword.loganalysisshort}} service in the {{site.data.keyword.Bluemix_notm}}.
+Use this tutoral to learn how to configure a cluster to forward metrics to the IBM Cloud Monitoring with Sysdig service in the {{site.data.keyword.Bluemix_notm}}.
 {:shortdesc}